 The following interview forms part of a series where I invite contemporary artists to each reflect on their personal history, meaning, and philosophy, and how those are embedded throughout their creative process.

-MURUGIAH’s works are “surreal, joyful, loud and unapologetic”.
-His exploration in colour is partly a drive towards understanding his Sri Lankan heritage; having previously expressed his feeling as a “conduit” between Sri Lankan and British cultures, I wondered how that experience is expressed artistically, and what it took for him to be truly unapologetic as an artist.
+This week I talk to MURUGIAH, whose works are described as “surreal, joyful, loud and unapologetic”.
+His exploration in colour is partly a drive towards understanding his Sri Lankan heritage.
+Having previously expressed his feeling as a “conduit” between Sri Lankan and British cultures, I wondered how that experience is expressed artistically, and what it took for him to be truly unapologetic as an artist.

 In a previous interview you said, “I act as a conduit between my Sri Lankan heritage and my life as it is right now.
 I was born and raised in the U.K., so I’m very British, but I look in the mirror and I’m brown-skinned.”
 What’s it like for you being this ‘conduit’?
 Would you say that particular aspect of your experience is expressed in your works?

 In terms of what it’s like being a conduit, I would say it’s fun!
 It’s enriching to know that there is this whole other side to my heritage that I can explore.
 Cultures and ideologies that are different to the ones I have developed as a British citizen.
 To answer your second question, yes.
 At the moment the particular thing that I am exploring is understanding colour.
 My interest in colour and passion for the bright colours I use.
 Where does it come from?
 What part of my upbringing draws me to to bright fun colours..?

 Your pieces are described as “surreal, joyful, loud and unapologetic”.
 What does it mean to you to be unapologetic as an artist?
 What did it take for you to become that way?